 - Editable Coloured Crayons by Twinkl – crayon images for display or artwork

-- The Day The Crayons Quit literacy packet – multiple choice comprehension, letter writing templates, and word search
+- The Day The Crayons Quit literacy packet by SLOAH – multiple choice comprehension, letter writing templates, and word search

 - The Day The Crayons Quit literacy packet by Amanda’s Little Learners – postcard writing template